python/cpython/Doc/library/urlparse.rst

    values are lists of values for each name.

-   The optional argument *keep_blank_values* is a flag indicating whether blank values in URL encoded queries should be treated as blank strings.
+   The optional argument *keep_blank_values* is a flag indicating whether blank values in percent-encoded queries should be treated as blank strings.
 A true value indicates that blanks should be retained as  blank strings.
 The default false value indicates that blank values are to be ignored and treated as if they were not included.